microsoft/xaml-designer-extensibility/documents/toolbox-population.md

 ### Limitations

-* This approach only works reliably for WPF .NET Framework assemblies.
-The controls in registered assemblies are enumerated via .NET Reflection which does not work reliably on .NET Core assemblies within a .NET Framework process such as Visual Studio.
+* This approach is only supported for WPF .NET Framework assemblies.
 * Since registration requires modifying the registry, you need to provide an installer of some sort.

 ## Toolbox items from referenced NuGet packages (Visual Studio 15.0 and later)